Home insurance in a shared apartment: how does it work?

 • Breakdown and electrical damage to computer and operating equipment

-However, this insurance does not include civil liability insurance, and therefore as a colivers, you will have to subscribe to a civil liability contract.
+However, this insurance does not include civil liability insurance and therefore, as a coliver, you will have to subscribe to a private civil liability contract.
 At Colivys, we provide you with a broker to assist you in the process of taking out a liability insurance policy.
 Do not hesitate to contact us for more information.

 All your questions about the lease in a shared apartment